CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 Make sure to use only underscore as a delimiter if needed for tables and views.
 Using a hyphen/dash will not work even though you might be able to create it.
 See the [AWS docs](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html) for more info.
 {% endhint %}

-If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN` to the Amazon Resource Number (ARN) of the role in the management account, e.g. `arn:aws:iam::530337586275:role/KubecostRole`.
+If you are using a multi-account setup, you will also need to set `.Values.nOpsProductConfigs.masterPayerARN` to the Amazon Resource Number (ARN) of the role in the management account, e.g. `arn:aws:iam::530337586275:role/nOpsRole`.

 ## Troubleshooting

-### Diagnostics through Kubecost UI
+### Diagnostics through nOps UI

 Once you've integrated with the CUR, you can visit _Settings_ > _Cloud Integrations_ in the UI to view if your integration was successful (indicated by a green checkmark).
 For more information, you can select *View Additional Details* to be taken to the Cloud Integrations page.

-You can check pod logs for authentication errors by running: `kubectl get pods -n <namespace>` `kubectl logs <kubecost-pod-name> -n <namespace> -c cost-model`
+You can check pod logs for authentication errors by running: `kubectl get pods -n <namespace>` `kubectl logs <nOps-pod-name> -n <namespace> -c cost-model`

 If you do not see any authentication errors, log in to your AWS console and visit the Athena dashboard.
 Find your CUR and ensure that the database with the CUR matches the `athenaTable` entered in Step 5.
 It likely has a prefix with `athenacurcfn_` :